NitorCreations/nameless-deploy-tools/README.md

 that we should apply the best development practices to infrastructure development.
 It starts with version control and continues with testing new features in isolation and a workflow that supports this.
-Our teams usually take into use a feature branch workflow if it is feasible and we expect all of the tools and practices to support this.
+Our teams usually take into use a feature branch workflow if it is feasible, and we expect all the tools and practices to support this.
 For infrastructure this type of branching means that you should be able to spin up enough of the infrastructure to be able to verify the changes you want to implement in production.
-Also the testing environment should be close enough to the target environment for the results to be valid.
+Also, the testing environment should be close enough to the target environment for the results to be valid.
 So the differences between testing and production environments should be minimized and reviewable.

 With the popular tools like Ansible, Terraform, Chef etc. you need to come up with and implement the ways to achieve the goals above.
-As far as I know, no tool besides ndt has at it's core a thought-out way of a branching infrastructure development model.
+As far as I know, no tool besides ndt has at its core a thought-out way of a branching infrastructure development model.

 ## What it is